-The California Highway Patrol has jurisdiction over all state highways and is responsible for a large portion of DUI arrests.
+The California Highway Patrol is the police force that has jurisdiction over all state highways.
+They handle a large portion of DUI arrests in California.

-The CHP is tasked with patrolling the entire state highway system.
-Strictly speaking this refers to all numbered highways, but in practice it means they have the authority to conduct traffic stops and arrests anywhere in the state.
+Strictly speaking, CHP’s jurisdiction covers all numbered highways, but in practice, it means they have the authority to conduct traffic stops and arrests anywhere in the state.
 The troopers tend to focus their patrols on freeways and numbered highways.

-Because state troopers can cross municipal and county lines, they are often a coordinating force behind large scale DUI enforcement.
+Because state troopers can cross municipal and county lines, they are often a coordinating force behind large-scale DUI enforcement.
 For example, when law enforcement plan multiple DUI checkpoints in the same area, CHP will often help.
 This means you can see local police, county sheriffs, and state troopers all working together at the same roadblock.
-CHP will also lend patrol cars to saturation efforts in some cases.

 California Highway Patrol will also lend patrol cars to saturation efforts sometimes.
 This is when police forces concentrate their officers in a smaller area to increase their chances of catching someone breaking a particular law, like driving under the influence.